 These beaches can be found on the mainland of Australia as well as the many islands just off the shores.

-Do You Need 4WD to Drive on the Beach?
-Yes!
-However, you need a proper 4WD to drive on the beach, Not an AWD as they don’t offer a low range gearbox without this you’re limited in areas you access, Hire a 4WD that has axels that move simultaneously to tackle the rough beach terrain.
+Yes, you need a proper 4WD to drive on the beach, Not an AWD as they don’t offer a low range gearbox without this you’re limited in areas you access, Hire a 4WD that has axels that move simultaneously to tackle the rough beach terrain.

 Australia is a country with varied terrain including rocky areas, beaches, mangroves, rainforest, etc. Due to the varying types of terrain, it may be necessary to drive a 4WD while out exploring the naturalistic beauty of this country.